What is Condition-based Maintenance?

 - Unpredictable Peak Times: Condition-based maintenance events are unplanned and may result in periods where multiple assets need attention at the same time.

-- Reliability of Sensors: Sensors that are installed and used in harsh locations have the potential to become damaged, perform incorrectly, and provide faulty readings.
+- Reliability of Sensors: Sensors installed and used in harsh locations have the potential to become damaged, perform incorrectly, and provide faulty readings.
 Wireless sensors rely on the strength of the company’s Wi-Fi signal to consistently communicate data.

 - Required Expertise: A high level of technical knowledge by staff is necessary to implement and maintain sensors, use related software, and interpret sensor data.